 Gokarna is a small temple town on the coast of Arabian Sea in North Karnataka.
 This town has huge religious significance, and is known for its temple dedicated to Lord Shiva.
 Even though this is a temple town, it offers enough for all kind of tourists and travelers.
 Several beautiful and sandy beaches around Gokarna makes this town more than a religious place.
 By not being too far away from Goa, Gokarna is blessed with the beaches that are equally cherishing, and is not as crowded as Goa.
 That makes Gokarna a much better and an offbeat alternative to Goa.

 Gokarna has many beaches that are less populated.
 You can find most visitors at Gokarna Beach as this is the closest beach to the town.
 It is about 100m from the main Mahabaleshwara temple.
 Due to its close proximity to the temple, this beach is visited by both pilgrims as well as regular visitors.
-Gokarna Beach, just like other beaches in this area, is a sandy beach with clear water.
+Gokarna Beach, just like other beaches in this area, is a sandy beach with clear blue water.

 Kudle Beach is a private beach that is owned by a resort.
 The resort has shack attached to the beach.
 Even though the beach is next to a resort, you can still get to this beach by a small trek along the beach from Gokarna Beach.
 If you have not booked accommodation in the resort, you have to leave early as you need to trek back before it is completely dark.
 This is not a very well populated town, and hence the beaches bears a deserted look as soon as it gets dark.